sailshq/sails-hook-apianalytics/README.md

      * When request starts...
      *
      * > If omitted, this defaults to doing nothing.
+     * > This can be useful for debugging.
      *
      * @param {Dictionary} report  [info about the request]
      * @param {Ref} req  [request object -- careful not to modify!]